OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Distinct starting base_hp and base_pwr.
 One or more unique passive abilities or core mechanics that significantly influence playstyle.
 A specific item_slot_count (e.g., 5 generic item slots).
-A predefined starting set of GachaBallInstances that populate the initial Master Run Gacha Pool.
+A predefined starting set of GachaBallInstances that populate the initial RunInventory.
 Persistence in Battle: The Hero Unit automatically participates in every battle of the run, starting in a designated position in the player's Lineup (e.g., backmost available slot).
 Run Lifeline: The Hero Unit's current_hp is the player's overall health for the run.
 If the Hero's current_hp reaches 0 (either in battle or due to events), the run ends.
 Restrictions: